goldsborough/Writer-Tutorial/Part-4/part-4.md

 4. Hammer the table's leg to the base.
 5. Profit.

+Huh?
 What do you mean "different kind of table"?
 Oh right, tables for data!
 Disregarding whether or not you just found this funny, create a new file in our `ext` package called `table.py`:

 `ext/table.py`: